A Dozen Facts You Need to Know About Eggs

 “A humble tray goes a long way.”

 This quote on eggs poked my attention and it says a lot when we talk about eggs.
-Egg is one of the simplest ingredient that do wonders in the kitchen.
+Egg is one of the simplest and easy to cook ingredient that do wonders in the kitchen.
 It is a pantry staple that comes in handy for every household, as it can be used for any type of cooking at any time of the day.
 Let’s crack a dozen egg trivia and learn more about the wonders of this common pantry ingredient.